Artist Statement

 My work departs from decades of precision and representation.
 Craftsmanship remains, but control no longer does.

 I am not trying to tell a story.
 I am not trying to explain.
-I stay with the moment before meaning settles.

 An image stops me when it begins to breathe — when it stands on its own and resists being fixed.
 That is when I step back.